vishvAsa/kAvyam/laxyam/champUH/nItiH/hitopadeshaH/en/edwin-arnold/02_THE_PARTING_OF_FRIENDS.md

-## The Story of the Black Snake and the Golden Chain
+## Black Snake and the Golden Chain

 "A pair of Crows had their abode in a certain tree, the hollow of which was occupied by a black snake, who had often devoured their young.
 The Hen-bird, finding herself breeding again, thus addressed her mate: 'Husband, we must leave this tree; we shall never rear young ones while this black snake lives here!
 You know the saw—